 Wondering Which iPad to Get for Procreate?

-My husband, the software designer, wrote a great introduction to the best iPad to purchase (I added my tips for accessories too!).
+My husband, the software designer, wrote a great introduction to the best iPads for Procreate (I added my tips for my favorite accessories too!).

 - Turn it into an iron-on for a T-Shirt or Market Bag